jollyroger/debian-buildbot/docs/manual/cfg-buildsteps.rst

 .. bb:step:: VC9
 .. bb:step:: VC10
 .. bb:step:: VC11
+.. bb:step:: VC12
 .. bb:step:: VS2003
 .. bb:step:: VS2005
 .. bb:step:: VS2008
 .. bb:step:: VS2010
 .. bb:step:: VS2012
+.. bb:step:: VS2013
 .. bb:step:: VCExpress9
+.. bb:step:: MsBuild4
-.. bb:step:: MsBuild
+.. bb:step:: MsBuild12

 Visual C++
 ++++++++++

 These steps are meant to handle compilation using Microsoft compilers.
-VC++ 6-11 (aka Visual Studio 2003-2012 and VCExpress9) are supported via calling ``devenv``.
-VS2012 as well as Windows Driver Kit 8 are supported via the new ``MsBuild`` step.
-These steps will take care of setting up a clean compilation environment, parsing the generated output in real time and delivering as detailed as possible information about the compilation executed.
+VC++ 6-12 (aka Visual Studio 2003-2013 and VCExpress9) are supported via calling ``devenv``.
+Msbuild as well as Windows Driver Kit 8 are supported via the ``MsBuild4`` and ``MsBuild12`` steps.
+These steps will take care of setting up a clean compilation environment, parsing the generated output in real time, and delivering as detailed as possible information about the compilation executed.

 All of the classes are in :mod:`buildbot.steps.vstudio`.
 The available classes are: